 What about reconnecting our students with nature by planting a mini-forest?

-Next November, our Year 2 and Year 7 pupils are embarking on a great human adventure: planting a Miyawaki forest opposite the school.
+In November 2022, our Year 2 and Year 7 pupils embarked on a great human adventure: planting a Miyawaki forest opposite the school.

 The Little Prince Forest will celebrate the power of a community and the children’s vivid imagination to transform the world.
 It will be a key natural asset in this urbanised area and will become an important landmark for our school community, an example of green infrastructure for the well-being of everyone.